EPFLMachineLearningTeamYoor/Project02/code_export_old/README.md

 Project 2: text classification using most frequent word count

 ## Requirements
-The code was tested on a Google Cloud 8 CPU, 30GB RAM, 20G HDD instance.
+The code was tested on a Google Cloud 8 CPU, 30GB RAM, 20G HDD instance running on Debian.
 It takes about two hours to run

 ## INSTALLATION
 (in virtualenv)